axyleysen/dlg-test-axelleysen/README.md

 The application is contained within the `sum_list.py` file with package requirements defined in `requirements.py`.

-`tests.py` runs some tests writen for TDD.
+`tests.py` runs some tests written for TDD.

 ## Install